shmuelie/Shmuelie.WinRTServer/README.md

 A full trust client can use WinRT activation, which allows you to create the remote instances simply by `new SomeType()`, like you would for any other type.
-The same WPF application shows this in action (using with WinForms would be similar).
+The sample WPF application shows this in action (using with WinForms would be similar).

 # Sample